itsknyy/devops-quest/week-2/day-4/assignment/doc.md

 This verifies that the EB CLI is correctly connected to the existing Elastic Beanstalk environment.

+**NOTE: The application version shown on the webpage is changed in the server.js file.**

 ### C6.
 Deploy New Version Using EB CLI

     eb deploy --label 1.0.1